Imam Samudra: Sentence and execution

-On 10 September 2003, he was found guilty for his role in the Bali bombing and sentenced to the death penalty to be executed by firing squad.
+On 10 September 2003, he was found guilty for his role in the Bali bombing and sentenced to death.
 Originally incarcerated in Denpasar's Kerobokan Prison, he was moved to the high-security prison island of Nusakambangan.
 On 20 November he lodged an appeal against his sentence.

 Together with the two other bombers who received death sentences, he launched a constitutional challenge against the use of firing squads.
 Samudra and the two other bombers preferred beheading, saying that it was a more Islamic form of execution.
 Despite an initial decision by Muklas, Amrozi and Imam Samudr to not seek a Presidential pardon, on 21 August 2006, Muklas and his co-conspirators authorised their lawyers to file a last appeal which was lodged on 7 December on the basis of retroactive legislation.
 On 25 September 2008, the Supreme Court of Indonesia rejected the final appeals of Imam Samudra and Mukhlas; having dismissed Amrozi's appeal earlier that month.
 In October 2008, he remained unrepentant and claimed revenge would be taken for his death.
 During the month, his final appeals were rejected and the Attorney General's office announced that he would be executed by firing squad in early November 2008.

 According to a source in Indonesia's Attorney General Office, the execution was to be done before the end of Sunday, 9 November 2008.
 This was reportedly delayed from the original plan to allow a representative from the family to identify the body post-execution.
 However, no representative from Samudra's family were in attendance.

-Samudra, along with Amrozi and Huda bin Abdul Haq were executed by firing squad at 00:15 local time on 9 November 2008.
+Samudra, along with Amrozi and Huda bin Abdul Haq were executed by firing squad at 00:15 on 9 November 2008.